 So, you took out your Mantis, and cried a bit because you finally got it after waiting months for it, and marveled at the smell of the new device and case, because, nothing smells better than new technology and leather, if you got the case!
 Now, it is time to check out the orientation of this device.
 This device is about eleven inches in length, by 6 inches wide.
 It is like your standard laptop keyboard.
 Put the device on a table with the keyboard facing up.
 We’ll start at the front, and work our way towards the back, going from right to left.

 On the front of the display, you will find five buttons.
 There are four long buttons and one circular button in the middle of the four.
 The four buttons are called “Thumb Keys.”
-This is because they control the braille display’s panning.
+This is because they control the braille display’s panning, and you use your thumbs to control them.
 Panning means the movement, that is, moving through a document, for example.
-From right to left, these are called “Next, Right, Left, and Previous.”
+From right to left, these are called “Next, Up, Down, and Previous.”
 The “Next,” and “Previous,” thumb keys are much shorter, and they move you by a line in a document.
-The “Right,” and “Left,” thumb keys are longer, and move you by a display width.
+The “Up,” and “Down,” thumb keys are longer, and move you by a display width.
 That is, let’s say you have a sentence that will not fit on the forty cells.
-When you press “Right,” that will move you to the rest of the sentence.
+When you press “Down,” that will move you to the rest of the sentence.
 In the middle of the set of thumb keys, there is a circular button called, “Home.”
 This does exactly what it says.
 It takes space aliens home.
 Woops, wrong topic.
 I mean, it takes you back to the main menu from anywhere.
 If you are in the terminal app, you can switch connections using the “Home” button.

 On the left hand side of the unit, you will find the USB A port, which is used to connect thumb drives.
 This device does support file editing and writing, so you can have a thumb drive for, let’s say, school assignments.
 The device already has sixteen gigabytes internally.
 I honestly wish it could support a number pad connected to this port, for those that enjoy using a number pad for numeric entry.
 Above this port, you will find the oval shaped “Power” button.
 Hold down the button for three seconds to power on and off.
 Press the button when turned on to just put it to sleep.
 When you press and hold the “Power” button to turn it on, you will see “Starting” show up on the braille display, with a spinning braille dot to the right of it.
 After a few seconds, you will then see, “Editor,” and you can now use the Mantis.
 To power it off, hold down the “Power” button untill you read, “Shut down?” you can either use the “Up” or “Down” arrow keys, or the “Next” and “Previous” thumb keys to move to the “Ok” button, and press “Enter” to shut it down.
 You will then read, “Shutting down.”
 After a while, all the braille cells will rise up slowly and feel spongy to the touch, confirming it is turned off.
 Behind the “Power” button, you will find the USB C port.
 Plug the small end of the supplied cable to the Mantis, and plug the bigger end to the computer.